Books currently in production (all publication dates are subject to change):

 by Henry W. Shoemaker, compiled and edited by T. M. Gray and Charles G. Waugh

 When you look at the body of Henry W. Shoemaker’s work, it is very impressive.
 Indeed, the Pennsylvania Magazine of History and Biography (Apr., 1914) referred to his folktales as “. . . works of pure genius. . . .”
 At least 8 of his folktale collections have been reprinted recently.
 And his best stories are quite enjoyable.
 That is why we have assembled the cream of his supernatural ones for your entertainment.
 We hope you enjoy reading these 25 stories as much as we enjoy bringing them to you.
-December 2020.
+Being printed now!.

 edited by M. Grant Kellermeyer, T. M. Gray, and Charles G. Waugh